 Why indulge on empty calories when your dessert can do a little work for you?
 This high-protein molten lava cake is hiding a muscle-building secret — over 20 grams of protein!
 The trick is to add pieces of your favorite protein bar into the chocolatey mix, as well as a scoop of protein powder.
 Celebrity trainer Holly Perkins, who created this recipe, recommends using a lower-sugar protein bar from Promax (she is an ambassador for the brand); this helps keep the sugar levels down.

-You can use any chocolate protein bar and protein powder you'd like; the amount of protein in this dessert will vary based on what brand you use.
+You can use any chocolate protein bar and protein powder you'd like; the amount of protein and calories in this dessert will vary based on what brand you use.
 For best results, use baking spray that contains flour.

 1 small chocolate-flavored protein bar (Holly recommends using 2/3 of a full-size Promax LS Chocolate Fudge Bar, or one full snack-sized bar)